datopian/ckan-cloud-operator/docs/IMPORT-DEIS.md

 Follow the gitlab build to get the Docker image

+## Initialize the DataPusher

+Get the relevant DataPusher image from Rancher

+ssh to one of the old cluster servers, tag and push the image to `registry.gitlab.com/viderum/docker-datapusher:cloud-<DATAPUSHER_IMAGE_TAG>`

+Use the image to create the DataPusher using ckan-cloud-operator datapushers create command

 ## create an instance using ckan-cloud-operator

 Use [ckan-cloud-operator](https://github.com/ViderumGlobal/ckan-cloud-operator) to create an instance using deis-instance create from-gcloud-envvars command